(CNN) — We know the earliest people in recorded history were fascinated with space, and that continues into our modern era.

-"The reserve is a brand new baby on the Irish tourism menu," says Julie Ormonde, chairperson of Kerry Dark Sky Group and project manager of the Kerry Dark Sky Reserve.
+"The reserve is a brand new baby on the Irish tourism menu," Julie Ormonde, chairperson of Kerry Dark Sky Group and project manager of the Kerry Dark Sky Reserve, told CNN in 2014.

 The reserve spans an area of 700 square kilometers on the Iveragh Peninsula.
 Its location between the Kerry Mountains and Atlantic Ocean provides natural protection against light pollution from other Irish cities.